Neuw84/neuw84.github.io/resume.md

 ## Employment

-* 2015-Present - Data Engineer at IK4-IKERLAN.
+* 2015 - Present - Data Engineer at IK4-IKERLAN.
 * 2016 - Datahack Lecturer (Spark and Kafka modules).
+* 2009 - Researcher at University of Basque Country.

 ## Education